Emanuel-TellesChaves/ETELLESCHAVES-Python-Portfolio/README.md

 - **Data Visualization & Storytelling**: All projects incorporate visualization techniques, with each showing different approaches from static matplotlib plots to interactive Plotly charts.

-- **Interactive Application Development**: The Streamlit projects showcase my ability to transform data analysis into user-facing applications, making insights accessible to non-technical users.
+- **Interactive Application Development**: The Streamlit project to transform data analysis into user-facing applications, making insights accessible to non-technical users.

 - **Natural Language Processing**: The NER application demonstrates more advanced ML/AI capabilities, applying computational linguistics to extract structured information from text.

-Together, these projects reflect my comprehensive skillset across the data science pipeline—from data preparation to insight generation to application development.

 ## Projects